risk-first/website/menagerie/Communication-Risk.md

 This happens when messages get missed, or delivered out of order.
 In the past, TV shows were only aired once a week at a particular time.
 So writers were constrained plot-wise by not knowing whether their audience would have seen the previous week's episode.
 Therefore, often the state of the show would "reset" week-to-week, allowing you to watch it in _any_ order.

-The same **Message Dependency Risk** exists for computer software:  if there is replication going on between instances of an application, and one of the instances misses some messages, you end up with a "[Split Brain]" scenario, where later messages can't be processed because they refer to an application state that doesn't exist.
+The same **Message Dependency Risk** exists for computer software:  if there is replication going on between instances of an application, and one of the instances misses some messages, you end up with a "[Split Brain](https://en.wikipedia.org/wiki/Split-brain_(computing))" scenario, where later messages can't be processed because they refer to an application state that doesn't exist.
 For example, a message saying:

 ```
 Update user 53's surname to 'Jones'